thearifismail/insights-service-deployer/README.md

 # insights-service-deployer

+Note: Services used here are only available to Red Hat employees

+## Prerequisite

+- `oc` CLI needs to be installed [Can be downloaded from here](https://console-openshift-console.apps.crc-eph.r9lp.p1.openshiftapps.com/command-line-tools)
+- `bonfire` CLI needs to be installed [See installation guide](https://github.com/redhatinsights/bonfire)
+- Have access to the ephemeral environment (requires VPN)

 ## Deploy rbac, HBI service and the Kessel stack with dedicated kafka connect stack (debezium included)

+EPHEMERAL_SERVER is typically https://api.crc-eph.r9lp.p1.openshiftapps.com:6443
+EPHEMERAL_TOKEN can be obtained from https://oauth-openshift.apps.crc-eph.r9lp.p1.openshiftapps.com/oauth/token/request

 ```
 git clone git@github.com:project-kessel/insights-service-deployer.git